davidlj95/ngx/projects/ngx-meta/docs/content/why/design-principles.md

 ## Extendable

 Despite built-in tools to set common used metadata, users may have their own needs.
 So library must allow to manage them in the same fashion as built-in metadata managers do.
+This includes any kind of metadata, not just the regular `#!html <meta>` elements in the `#!html <head>` of the page.

 ## Tree-shakeable